 The Sprint Started With 12 Tasks and Ended With 19, and Nobody Approved the Difference

 Scope creep rarely arrives as a single dramatic change request.
 It accumulates through small additions: a "quick" task someone drops into the sprint, a requirement that expands during development, a stakeholder who adds "just one more thing" to a deliverable.
 Each individual addition seems reasonable, but collectively they push delivery dates, overload contributors, and erode the plan the team agreed to.
 Most teams do not notice the drift until they miss the deadline.
-The Scope Creep Detector surfaces those additions as they happen, making the invisible visible.
+Scope Creep Detector Agent surfaces those additions as they happen, making the invisible visible.

-What the Scope Creep Detector Does
+What the Scope Creep Detector Agent Does

 The agent establishes a baseline for what was planned at the start of a sprint, phase, or project.
 As work progresses, it monitors for additions and changes that were not part of that original baseline.
 New tasks, expanded requirements, and modified deliverables all get flagged with context about when they appeared and how they affect the overall scope.